sassoftware/viya4-solutions-automation/doc/deploy-automated.md

 ### Deploy SAS Solution (Automated way via GitHub Actions)

+This automated deployment workflow leverages GitHub Actions to provision and configure SAS solutions in Azure.
+By using this workflow, you benefit from repeatable deployments managed entirely through your GitHub repository.
+The workflow orchestrates all necessary steps—from resource creation to solution configuration and deployment monitoring — based on parameters you provide in the GitHub Actions UI.

+Key features include:
+- Integration with Azure for secure resource provisioning
+- Parameterized deployments for flexibility and customization
+- Automated logging and artifact management for traceability
+- Support for advanced configuration via additional parameters

+Follow the steps below to prepare your repository, configure GitHub Environment secrets, and trigger the deployment workflow for a streamlined SAS solution deployment experience in Azure.

 0. First, fork this repository—see [fork this repo](/doc/fork.md) for instructions.
 Once forked, go to your GitHub repository.
+If you wish to make any changes to the artifacts that are used, make sure you edit the retrieve-package workflow file to point to your forked repo instead of the parent. `repo="<forked_repo>/viya4-solutions-automation"`

 1. Ensure your environment variables are set via a GitHub environment.
 GitHub Environments allow you to define deployment targets and are named configurations used for deployments.

    1. Click `Settings` > `Environments` (left sidebar).
    2. Click `New environment`.
-   3. Name your environment (for example `staging`, `production`).
+   3. Name your environment `Azure Subscription`.
    4. Configure `Secrets` by clicking `Add environment secret` and add at least the following secrets: